Learning Disabilities in NYC

 What's Included:

-✓ Detailed parent/child interview and developmental history
+✓ Detailed clinical interview and history (developmental, educational, occupational)

 ✓ 4-6 hours of comprehensive testing (can be split across sessions)